Juzzi786/Breast-Cancer-Diagnosis-ML/README.md

 A machine learning pipeline for breast cancer classification using diagnostic data.
 Implements multiple models and performance metrics.
 # 🎗️ Breast Cancer Prediction using Machine Learning

 This project aims to predict breast cancer survival status using clinical and pathological features through multiple machine learning models.
-The dataset includes patient attributes such as tumor stage, hormone receptor status, lymph node involvement, and survival outcomes.
+The dataset from the open source platform 'Kaggle' includes patient attributes such as tumor stage, hormone receptor status, lymph node involvement, and survival outcomes.

 ## 🧠 ML Models Used